 We think this is best done quickly in a smoking hot pan, or even better on the barbecue.
 However if time is limited we assure you the frying pan works just fine!
 Once cooked allow the steak to rest for 5 minutes before slicing.
-Now this bits really important – when cutting skirt it is essential that you cut across the grain of the steak, thus cutting through the muscle and leaving you with a tender piece of meat.
+Now this bit’s really important – when cutting skirt it is essential that you cut across the grain of the steak.
+Cutting across the muscle like this breaks down the sinew, leaving you with a tender piece of meat.
 Cut with the grain and you’ll have a chewy piece of meat.

 One cooked the steak with simply dressed with the chimichurri sauce.
 Chimichurri is a green sauce, full of fresh herbs and quick to make.